What are the risk factors for kidney cancer?

 Genetic and hereditary risk factors

-People who have the conditions listed here have a much higher risk for getting kidney cancer, although they account for only a small portion of cases overall:
+People who have the conditions listed here have a much higher risk for getting kidney cancer, although they account for only a small portion of cases overall.

 von Hippel-Lindau disease

 People with this condition often develop several kinds of tumors and cysts (fluid-filled sacs) in different parts of the body.
-They have an increased risk for developing clear cell renal cell carcinoma, especially at a younger age.
+They have an increased risk for developing clear cell RCC, especially at a younger age.
 They may also have benign tumors in their eyes, brain, spinal cord, pancreas and other organs; and a type of adrenal gland tumor called pheochromocytoma.
 This condition is caused by mutations (changes) in the VHL gene.

 Hereditary papillary renal cell carcinoma